 While training, I worked with a range of issues, and helped diverse clients navigate through their emotional pain.
 Issues included depression, trauma and identity.

-I am committed to continuous professional development, and have attended courses that include relationships and relational depth.
-I believe the therapeutic relationship is essential in facilitating change.
-Also important, is that my own practice is culturally aware, inclusive and welcomes our differences.
+I am committed to continuous professional development, and have attended courses that include relationships and using trauma informed practices.
+At the same time, ensuring my practice is culturally aware, and inclusive.

 Membership: National Counselling and Psychotherapy Society / Accredited Registrant